IssamLL/Data-Analysis-Football-Project-Using-Python/README.md

 This project serves as a comprehensive guide to performing football analysis using Python.
 It covers data collection, cleaning, manipulation, and visualization to gain insights into football data.

-## Live Project Demo

-You can view my live project demo: https://youtu.be/_7Q9iiH2A10

 ## Requirements

 To successfully run this project, you will need the following: